 |

 The steamer Oconto was on her first trip carrying a cargo of silks, cotton, boots and 15 passengers.
 She struck Granite State shoal in July of 1886.
-There was an unsuccessful salvage attempt and the Oconto slide down the steep side of... more »
+There was an unsuccessful salvage attempt and the Oconto slide down the steep side of the channel and... more »

 |